 Unlike columns 1 and 2, include crossover claims in the data reported in columns 3 and 4 on NF services.

 If not otherwise known, compute days of NF care on crossover claims by taking the dollar amount on a crossover claim and dividing it by the Medicare daily coinsurance amount for NF patients.
-The coinsurance amount is usually redetermined each year and is generally equal to 1/8 of the Medicare .
+The coinsurance amount is usually redetermined each year and is generally equal to 1/8 of the Medicare inpatient hospital deductible.

-.
+Section F.2, Column 1.--Enter the total number of unduplicated recipients of ICF services for the mentally retarded.

+Section F.2, Column 2.--Enter the total days of care for recipients of ICF services for the mentally retarded.

+g.
+Section G.--Report the unduplicated number of recipients distributed by age grouping, sex, and race/ethnicity and by type of medical service.

 Line Descriptions, Sections G.1, G.2, and G.3